I have been elected as a Trustee of the Chartered Institute of Arbitrators.

-Look out for my interview in the forthcoming edition of the E-Solver - "Houston or London?"
+Look out for my interview in the E-Solver - "Houston or London?"
 What a question!

 The Energy Conference in Houston was a great success.
-A full report is available on the North America Branch page of this website.
+A full report is available on the CIArb website of this website.

 I was delighted to be shortlisted, together with my co-authors, for a GAR Award for our Puppies or Kittens Article.
 Take a minute to read my article for the Kluwer Arbitration Blog on the Transparency and Diversity focus of the nominees for this year's GAR Awards for innovation.
 Article here